 - 701.37a Meld is a keyword action that appears in an ability on one card in a meld pair.
-(See rule 713, "Meld Cards.")
 To meld the two cards in a meld pair, put them onto the battlefield with their back faces up and combined.
-The resulting permanent is a single object represented by two cards. - 701.37b Only two cards belonging to the same meld pair can be melded.
+The resulting permanent is a single object represented by two cards.
+See rule 712, "Double-Faced Cards." - 701.37b Only two cards belonging to the same meld pair can be melded.
 Tokens, cards that aren't meld cards, or meld cards that don't form a meld pair can't be melded. - 701.37c If an effect instructs a player to meld objects that can't be melded, they stay in their current zone.